 First I took a taxi from our hotel in Pantai Cenang to Kuah.
 Then a boat from Kuah to Kuala Perlis.
 A bus ride from Kuala Perlis to Changlun.
 Another taxi from Changlun to the Malaysian-Thai border.
 A minivan to Hat Yai Railway Station.
 A train from Hat Yai to Surat Thani train station.
 A bus from Surat Thani train station to Lomprayah office in Surat Thani.
 A bus from Lomprayah office in Surat Thani to Donsak pier.
 And finally a boat from Donsak pier to Koh Tao…

 Bottom line: Malaysia was great and I would love to go back!
 Looking for more reasons to visit Malaysia?
-Also read my guide to the Perhentian Islands.
 Interested in my trip itinerary?
 Download it below!

-Which places in Malaysia should I definitely visit on my next trip?
+Which places should I visit on my next Malaysia trip?

 This post has been updated in February 2019.